-- Laboratory tests

-- X-rays

-- Diagnostic radiology services, including Magnetic Resonance Imaging (MRI), Computed Axial Tomography (CT Scan) and Positron Emission Tomography (PET Scan), Magnetic Resonance Angiography (MRA), Nuclear Cardiology Studies, Virtual Colonoscopy.
-These services require prior authorization by Geisinger Gold or a vendor
+- Laboratory tests - X-rays - Diagnostic radiology services, including Magnetic Resonance Imaging (MRI), Computed Axial Tomography (CT Scan) and Positron Emission Tomography (PET Scan), Magnetic Resonance Angiography (MRA), Nuclear Cardiology Studies, Virtual Colonoscopy.
+These services require prior authorization by Geisinger Gold or a vendor designated by Geisinger Gold to manage radiology authorizations. - Radiation (radium and isotope) therapy including technician materials and supplies - Other outpatient diagnostic tests - Surgical supplies, such as dressings - Splints, casts and other devices used to reduce fractures and dislocations - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+Storage and administration fees and all other components of blood are covered beginning with the first pint used

-\$0 Copayment for in-network Medicare-covered outpatient diagnostic tests, therapeutic services, and supplies.
+\$0 Copayment for innetwork Medicare-covered outpatient diagnostic tests, therapeutic services, and supplies.